Methods: Measuring Health

 Measuring health in the clinic

-The applications of health measures fall into three broad categories.
+There are three main applications for health measurement scales.
 Diagnostic instruments collect information from self-reports and clinical ratings, and process these using algorithms to suggest a diagnosis.
 There are many in psychiatry, such as the Composite International Diagnostic Interview.7 Prognostic measures include screening tests and sometimes information on risk factors, and these may be combined into one of many health risk appraisal systems that are available online.
 Evaluative measures record change in health status over time and are used to record the outcomes of care.
-This category forms the largest group of instruments, and includes generic and disease-specific outcome measures.
+This category forms the largest group of instruments and includes the generic and disease-specific outcome measures mentioned above.

 Objective and subjective indicators